 Vicoprofen, a combination of hydrocodone (an opiate) and ibuprofen, is classified by the FDA as a Pregnancy Category D drug.
-This category is the drugs for which “there is positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience or studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.”
+This category is the drug for which “there is positive evidence of human fetal risk.
+This is due to adverse reaction data from investigational or marketing experience or studies in humans.
+But, potential benefits may warrant use of the drug in pregnant women despite potential risks.”

-Vicoprofen is a brand name held by this drug’s manufacturer, Abbott Laboratories.
-The hydrocodone bitartrate in Vicoprofen is an opioid antitussive, which means that this drug will ease coughing, but the analgesic aspect means that Vicoprofen is prescribed for pain in a great variety of conditions.
-It’s “indicated” for short-term use, under 10 days, but it has often been taken for longer periods of time.
+Vicoprofen is a brand name by this drug’s manufacturer, Abbott Laboratories.
+The hydrocodone bitartrate in Vicoprofen is an opioid antitussive, which means that this drug will ease coughing, but the analgesic aspect means that Vicoprofen treats pain in a great variety of conditions.
+It’s “indicated” for short-term use, under 10 days, but is often taken for longer periods of time.

 Moreover, opioids like the hydrocodone in Vicoprofen and NSAIDs (non-steroidal anti-inflammatory drugs) such as the ibuprofen in Vicoprofen are not entirely safe to take as a combination during pregnancy.
 Birth defects have been linked to opioids — including very severe cardiac) heart birth defects.

 The Patient Information that accompanies Vicoprofen packaging notes, “As with other NSAID-containing products, Vicoprofen should be avoided in late pregnancy because it may cause premature closure of the ductus arteriosus.”
 This cardiac defect and others are also linked to opioid use during pregnancy: